 Currently in progress:

 Her next academic project on Shadow Queens and Princes: Political Power, Scandal & Allegiance at the Early Modern French and English Courts.
-It examines the political and diplomatic roles of French royal mistresses during the early modern period and how they used their sons to establish their power at court.
+It examines the political and diplomatic roles of French and English royal mistresses during the early modern period and how they used their personal and political networks to establish their power at court and beyond.

 A popular history book on Elizabeth and her French Rival: Catherine de Medici.
 Estelle’s agent is Rachel Conway from Georgina Capel Associates.